KeithIMyers/chromiumos-docs/fuzzing.md

-# How to Write a Fuzz Test in Chrome OS
+# How to do fuzz testing on Chrome OS

 The target audience for this document are developers in Chrome OS who work on packages.
 It explains how to write a fuzz test target for a package, which will then be automatically picked up and run regularly by ClusterFuzz.
 It assumes some basic familiarity with the Chrome OS development environment.

 [TOC]